Hohenschwangau Castle

 • The castle’s interior has elaborate frescoes depicting scenes from German mythology and history.

-• The castle has a unique heating system, where hot air is blown through pipes in the walls to heat the rooms.
+• The castle has a unique heating system that blows hot air through pipes in the walls to heat the rooms.

 • Hohenschwangau Castle has a chapel with stained glass windows depicting scenes from the life of King Ludwig II.